 Looking for a content specialist but struggling to hire the right person?
 Many companies make the mistake of overly focusing on writing skills when looking for an in-house content marketer.
 A good content marketer should certainly be a strong writer but he or she needs to be able to do more than just write.

-When hiring a content marketer, Sue Lin Lim, Manager of Sales & Marketing – Professional Services & Digital, Robert Walters advises hiring managers to check if candidates are able to wear the five hats below:
+When hiring a content marketer, Marie Lee, Senior Manager, Industrial and Professional Services, Robert Walters advises hiring managers to check if candidates are able to wear the five hats below:

 1. Content Authority